Application Deadline: Friday, March 6, 2020 (5pm)

 The College of Arts and Sciences requires a 3.4 overall GPA for a degree with Distinction and applicants typically exceed this threshhold.
 However, interested applicants with a GPA below 3.4 should speak to the director; students with superior grades in the major have occasionally been admitted if they can demonstrate that they are on track to raise their cumulative GPA to the minimum level.
 Most admitted students have a GPA of 3.6 or above as well as top grades in their history courses.

 Applicants need not have a specific research interest when they apply, but they should be individuals who will, over time, develop a passion for a particular historical topic.
 After all, work on the thesis will consume much of the DMP student’s attention during the fourth year.

 Students apply in the spring of their second year.
 Application forms and detailed instructions for applying are available here.
 The deadline for applications and letters of recommendation is Friday, March 6, 2020.
 Completed applications and letter of recommendation should be emailed to Professor Erik Linstrum at email@example.com.
 The director of the program will notify all successful applicants by the end of March, in advance of fall 2020 course enrollment.

 The application consists of the following components:

 - Personal statement of 750-1000 words.
 This should explain why you would like to write a DMP thesis and describe your interests (it is fine if these are very general at this stage, e.g. early America, modern Middle East, etc).
 Describe why you are qualified to take on this task.
 Discuss any previous research experience you have.

 - Confidential letter of recommendation (must be from a UVA faculty, preferably in History, but other areas are accepted)

 - Academic record from SIS.

-All interested students are invited to attend an information session on Wednesday, February 20, at 5pm in Nau 101.
+All interested students are invited to attend an information session on Tuesday, February 11 at 4pm in 041 Gibson Hall.

 Frequently Asked Questions